-- Loews repurchased more than 21.9 million shares, or 7.5%, of its common stock in 2020 and has repurchased more than 63.7 million shares, or 19.2%, of its common stock since 2018, while consistently maintaining a very strong liquidity position; - the company's book value per share (excluding accumulated other comprehensive income) increased approximately 17.6% during the past five years; and - the leadership teams at Loews's principal operating subsidiaries remained focused and motivated to maintain stability through the pandemic in order to ultimately drive the most value from their respective companies, helped in part by the leadership of the company's Chief Executive Officer and our other named executive officers.
+- Loews repurchased more than 21 million shares, or 7.8%, of its common stock in 2021 and has repurchased approximately 85 million shares, or 26%, of its common stock since 2018, while consistently maintaining a very strong liquidity position; - the company's book value per share (excluding accumulated other comprehensive income) increased approximately 22.8% during the past five years; and - the leadership teams at Loews's principal operating subsidiaries remained focused and motivated to maintain stability through the pandemic in order to ultimately drive the most value from their respective companies, helped in part by the leadership of the company's Chief Executive Officer and our other named executive officers.

-As a result of these efforts, the underlying businesses of Loews's subsidiaries have remained strong, even through the very challenging 2020 operating environment.
+As a result of these efforts, Loews's investments in its subsidiaries have remained strong, even through the very challenging 2021 operating environment.
 For example:

-- CNA achieved strong underlying P&C underwriting profitability and premium growth while actively managing the risk in its long-term care business and maintaining an extremely strong capital position; - Boardwalk Pipelines has completed re-contracting its major expiring contracts, added over \$1 billion to its backlog in 2020 and decreased its leverage; - Loews Hotels has right-sized and stabilized its business through the tumultuous pandemic environment and has set itself up to rebound as the economic environment improves; and - Altium Packaging has maintained its positive trajectory through the pandemic, including continuing to execute on its growth strategy through accretive acquisitions.
+- CNA achieved strong underlying P&C underwriting profitability and premium growth while actively managing the risk in its long-term care business and maintaining an extremely strong capital position; - Boardwalk Pipelines increased its operating results, added over \$790 million to its backlog in 2021 and decreased its leverage; - Loews Hotels continued to stabilize its business through the pandemic, reopened all of its existing properties and moved forward with expanding its portfolio through new development projects; and - Loews realized 100% of its equity capital invested in Altium Packaging through a dividend recapitalization and the minority stake sale, while maintaining a 52.7% ownership position.

-Incentive Compensation Determination: The Compensation Committee determined in the first quarter of 2021, for the reasons detailed above, that Mr. Tisch earned his target incentive compensation award for 2021, which is a modest increase from last year.
-This award is approximately 55.3% of the amount allocated to him from the performance bonus pool based on the level of performance-based income for the year.
-As noted above, in response to COVID-19, Mr. Tisch voluntarily elected to forego 50% of this award.
+Incentive Compensation Determination: The Compensation Committee determined in the first quarter of 2022, for the reasons detailed above, that Mr. Tisch earned his target incentive compensation award for 2021.
+This award is approximately 39.4% of the amount allocated to him from the performance bonus pool based on the level of performance-based income for the year.